Women’s struggle for land in South Asia: Can legal reforms trump social norms?

 A century has passed since women in Undivided India, now divided into several countries of South Asia, demanded equal rights in property — especially land, the most important means of production in developing economies.
 The struggle continued after Independence.
 Today, the resultant legal reforms have given a vast majority of women legal equality with men in India, and their rights in neighbouring countries—Nepal, Pakistan, and Bangladesh―have also increased.

 However, have changes in the law improved women’s situation in practice?
 Have they closed the gender gap in actual land ownership and trumped restrictive social norms and customs?
 If not, is there a way forward?

-Bina Agarwal will address these questions in the 2021 WIDER Annual Lecture, drawing on her three decades of research on the subject.
-She will be joined by Professor of international affairs at The New School in New York, Sakiko Fukuda-Parr, as discussant.
+Bina Agarwal addresses these questions in the 2021 WIDER Annual Lecture, drawing on her three decades of research on the subject.
+She is joined by Professor of international affairs at The New School in New York, Sakiko Fukuda-Parr, as discussant.

 Agarwal brings to her work insights from both theory and field experience.
 She pioneered the issue of gender inequality in property and land in her award-winning book, A Field of One’s Own (Cambridge University Press, 1994), placing the issue centrally on the global agenda of governments, civil society, and international agencies.
 In 2005 she led a successful civil society campaign for amending India’s Hindu Inheritance law to make it gender equal.

 Agarwal’s 86 academic papers and 13 books cover a wide range of subjects concerning agrarian and environmental change, including Gender and Green Governance (Oxford University Press, 2010) and Gender Challenges (2016), a three volume compendium of her selected papers.

 In 2008, she received a Padma Shri from the President of India; in 2010 the Leontief Prize; and in 2017 several awards: the Louis Malassis International Scientist Prize, the Order of Agricultural Merit, France, and the International Balzan Prize.